Buttermilk Chicken Breast with Fennel Salad

 - Marinate the chicken up to 2 hours ahead.
 The chicken will take less than 10 minutes to cook.

-- You can use a stovetop grill pan or fire up your outdoor grill.
+- You can cook the chicken on the stovetop or fire up your outdoor grill.

 Nutrition